Moral Competence Test (MCT)

 For these and other references using and founding the MCT see more

-Moral competence is the ability to resolve problems and conflicts on the basis of one's moral principles through deliberation and discussion, instead of through violence and deceit, or through submitting to others.
+Moral-democratic competence is defined as the ability to resolve problems and conflicts on the basis of one's moral principles through deliberation and discussion, instead of through violence and deceit, or through submitting to others.

-In order to solve problems and conflicts through thinking and discussion, one must be able to judge arguments by their moral quality instead of by their opinion-agreement or other non-moral critiria.
-This is what the MCT make visible.
+In a more narrow sence, moral competence is defined as the ability to judge arguments by their moral quality instead of by their opinion-agreement or other non-moral criteria.
+This ability is made visible by the MCT.